diwakarsingh1/MySQL-Cluster-SetUp-Using-Docker-Compose/README.md

       var cluster = dba.getCluster()  // if cluster var is not set cluster.rescan()

-Voila!💥 Your MySQL-Cluster-SetUp-Using-Docker-Compose is ready.
+<h1> Voila!💥 Your MySQL-Cluster-SetUp-Using-Docker-Compose is ready.</h1>